levibotelho/levibotelho.github.io/_posts/2014-08-03-distinct-with-a-custom-equality-comparer.md

 2
 {% endhighlight %}

 As you can see, the `Sorted` implementation includes `1` and `1.1`, whereas the other two only include the middle value, `1.01`.
-While in many cases I would expect the `Sorted` result to be the more desirable the two, knowing that these implementations give different results could no doubt prove to be useful when having to deal with a problem such as this.
+While in many cases I would expect the `Sorted` result to be the more desirable of the two, knowing that these implementations give different results could no doubt prove useful when having to deal with a problem such as this in the future.